MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/dhcp/managing-resource-records-conceptual.md

 The most common resource records include the following:

-- Host (A) resource records: For mapping a Domain Name System (DNS) domain name to an IP address that's used by a computer.
+- Host (A, AAAA) resource records: For mapping a Domain Name System (DNS) domain name to an IP address that's used by a computer.
 - Alias (CNAME) resource records: For mapping an alias DNS domain name to another primary or canonical name.
 - Mail exchanger (MX) resource records: For mapping a DNS domain name to the name of a computer that exchanges or forwards mail.
 - Pointer (PTR) resource records: For mapping a reverse DNS domain name that's based on the IP address of a computer that points to the forward DNS domain name of that computer.